litus-ai/classy/docs/docs/getting-started/overriding-code/custom-model.md

 probabilities, predictions and loss.
 The only important thing is the signature: it **must match** with the batches your dataset emits (here, we are using *classy.data.dataset.hf.HFSequenceDataset*).

-Then, there's the batch predict method, which wraps your forward method to emit classified *SequenceSample*-s:
+Then, there's the batch predict method, which wraps your forward method to emit classified SequenceSample-s:

 ```python
 def batch_predict(self, *args, **kwargs) -> Iterator[Tuple[Union[SequenceSample, SentencePairSample], str]]: